greta-dev/greta/README.md

     ## [5,]  5.0
     ## [6,]  5.4

-However many functions and mathematical operations will automagically transform data too, which is we we don't need to call `data()` in the example above.
-See `?greta::data` for details on what types of object can be converted to greta arrays.
+However many functions and mathematical operations will automagically transform data too, which is we we don't need to call `as_data()` in the example above.
+See `?as_data` for details on what types of object can be converted to greta arrays.

 ##### variables